-“FTR Participant” shall mean any Market Participant that provides or is required to provide

-Collateral in order to participate in PJM’s FTR auctions.
+“FTR Participant” shall mean any Market Participant that participates in PJM’s FTR markets.

+[ROW 12 OF MATRIX – Creditor Default Status and Default History] (Tariff)

+Guarantor:

+“Guarantor” shall mean a credit support provider for a Participant that provides a Corporate Guaranty accepted by PJM and/or PJMSettlement, and for which PJM has made a determination that the Guarantor meets applicable creditworthiness requirements under Tariff Attachment Q.

+[ROW 15 OF MATRIX – Internal Credit Score] (Tariff)

+Internal Credit Score:

+“Internal Credit Score” shall mean a composite numerical score determined by PJMSettlement using quantitative and qualitative metrics to estimate various predictors of a credit event happening to a Market Participant that may trigger a credit event.

+[ROW 22 OF MATRIX – Collateral Management] (Tariff)

+Letter of Credit:

+“Letter of Credit” shall mean a Credit Support Document acceptable to PJM and/or PJM Settlement, issued by a financial institution acceptable to PJM and/or PJM Settlement, naming PJM and/or PJMSettlement as beneficiary, in substantially the form posted on PJM’s website.

+[ROW 26 OF MATRIX – Market Participant Qualifications] (OA)

-Market Buyer: (OA only)
+Market Buyer:

 “Market Buyer” shall mean a Member that has met reasonable creditworthiness standards

-established by the Office of the Interconnection and that is otherwise able to make purchases in the PJM Interchange Energy Market.
+established by the Office of the Interconnection and/or PJMSettlement in Tariff, Attachment Q, and that is otherwise able to make purchases in the PJM Interchange Energy Market.

+[ROW 26 OF MATRIX – Market Participant Qualifications] (OA, Tariff)

 Market Participant:

-“Market Participant” shall mean a Market Buyer, a Market Seller, an Economic Load Response Participant, or all three, except when such term is used in or pertaining to Tariff, Attachment M, in which case Market Participant shall mean an entity that generates, transmits, distributes, purchases, or sells electricity, ancillary services, or any other product or service provided under the PJM Tariff or Operating Agreement within, into, out of, or through the PJM Region, but it shall not include an Authorized Government Agency that consumes energy for its own use but does not purchase or sell energy at wholesale.
+“Market Participant” shall mean a Market Buyer, a Market Seller, and/or an Economic Load Response Participant, except when that term is used in or pertaining to Tariff, Attachment M, Tariff, Attachment Q, Operating Agreement, section 15, Tariff, Attachment K-Appendix, section 1.4 and Operating Agreement, Schedule 1, section 1.4.
+“Market Participant,” when such term is used in or pertaining to Tariff, Attachment M, shall mean an entity that generates, transmits, distributes, purchases, or sells electricity, ancillary services, or any other product or service provided under the PJM Tariff or Operating Agreement within, into, out of, or through the PJM Region, but it shall not include an Authorized Government Agency that consumes energy for its own use but does not purchase or sell energy at wholesale.
+“Market Participant,” when such term is used in or pertaining to Tariff, Attachment Q, Operating Agreement, section 15, Tariff, Attachment K-Appendix, section 1.4 and Operating Agreement, Schedule 1, section 1.4, shall mean a Market Buyer, a Market Seller, an Economic Load Response Participant, an FTR Participant, and/or any other entity that participates in the PJM Markets.

+[ROW 26 OF MATRIX – Market Participant Qualifications] (OA)

-Market Seller: (OA only)
+Market Seller:

 “Market Seller” shall mean a Member that has met reasonable creditworthiness standards

-established by the Office of the Interconnection and that is otherwise able to make sales in the PJM Interchange Energy Market.
+established by the Office of the Interconnection and/or PJMSettlement in Tariff, Attachment Q, and that is otherwise able to make sales in the PJM Interchange Energy Market.

+[ROW 16 OF MATRIX – Material Adverse Change] (Tariff)